 Quality of Care and Retention

-A landmark 2009 CHAI study found that over half of children who test positive for HIV are lost to follow-up before they receive proper treatment.
+A landmark 2009 CHAI study found that more than half of children who test positive for HIV are lost to follow-up before they receive proper treatment.
 One cause of this was the long period of time that elapsed between taking the test and receiving the diagnosis.
 Kids were getting lost in the system.
 Parents had them tested, but because they never got the results, they never knew whether their child was HIV-positive or not.
 By improving data management systems to monitor retention and equipping both testing sites and labs with SMS printers, we have been able to cut this delay in receiving results by 50 percent.
 Through these and other steps, such as strengthening the referral system between testing sites and treatment clinics, CHAI is helping countries keep kids who test HIV-positive alive and well.